GeorgeFotopoulos/Urban-Arts/README.md

 Feel free to contact us on : geopatrikis12@gmail.com

-For the completion of the project we used Android Studio and the database we are using is a firebase db.
+For the completion of the project we used Android Studio (Java) and the database we are using is a firebase db.
 A noSql database that allows you to send requests for database data directly from the code.

 ## DB Structure
 keep in mind that firebase is a noSQL database so maybe some fields may differ between simillar collections